Baselios Augen I

-Baselios Augen I (26 June 1884 – 3 December 1975) was the 17th Malankara Metropolitan, the fourth Catholicos of the East in the Malankara Orthodox Syrian Church.
-He was the first Catholicos consecrated in a reunified Malankara Church, by the Patriarch of Antioch in 1964 but his tenure saw a second split in the Holy Church.
+Baselios Augen I (26 June 1884 – 3 December 1975) was the 17th Malankara Metropolitan, the fourth Catholicos of the East in the Orthodox Syrian Church of India.
+He was the first Catholicos consecrated in a reunified Malankara Church, by Ignatius Jacob III, the Patriarch of Antioch, in 1964 but his tenure saw a second split in the church.

 Early days and education

 He was born on 26 June 1884 at Puthencruz, Ernakulam district of the Indian state of Kerala to Thuruthy Chettakulathinkara Abraham Malpan and Annamma of Cheruvillil Valiyal in a Malankara Orthodox Syrian Church family.
 His father was a scholar of Syriac language.
 When he was baptized by Metropolitan Paulos Ivanios, he was named Mathai by the Metropolitan.
 Ivanios was the Syriac teacher and mentor of his father.
 Young Mathai had his primary education at Puthencruz while staying at the home of his mother's family.
 At a very young age, he had accepted the discipleship of Malankara Malpan (Teacher of the Church) V. Rev. Mathen Cor-Episcopa of Konatt and had his theological education from Pampakuda Seminary.
 He was ordained as sub-deacon by Kadavil Paulose Mar Athanasius Metropolitan.
 Mathai joined M.D.
 Seminary School, Kottayam and learned English language.